ryan-mars/cucumber-instruments/README.md

     $ cucumber-instruments get-started

-If Cucumber-Instruments did not detect your application bundle then you'll need to update the path to your app bundle like so:
+If Cucumber-Instruments was unable to detect your application bundle then you'll need to update the path to your app bundle like so:

     # features/support/env.rb
+    Cucumber::Instruments.configure do |config|
-    APP_BUNDLE = ~/path/to/your.app
+      config.app_bundle_path = "~/path/to/your.app"
+    end

 Test drive your app